Dominique Dawes: Education and life after gymnastics

 Dawes served as president of the Women's Sports Foundation from 2004 to 2006; she was the youngest president in the Foundation's history.
 She was the first spokeswoman for the Girl Scouts of the USA's "Uniquely Me" self-esteem campaign in 2002.
-Dawes, whose younger brother is autistic, has also supported events for autism awareness, such as the 2001 Power of One rally in Washington, D.C.
-She is presently on the Advisory Board of Sesame Workshop's "Healthy Habits for Life" program and also works as a motivational speaker, concentrating on youth issues.
-In June 2010, President Obama appointed Dawes to be co-chair of the newly renamed President's Council on Fitness, Sports and Nutrition, along with New Orleans Saints quarterback Drew Brees.
+Dawes, whose younger brother is autistic, has supported events for autism awareness, such as the 2001 Power of One rally in Washington, D.C.
+She served on the Advisory Board of Sesame Workshop's "Healthy Habits for Life" program and also works as a motivational speaker, concentrating on youth issues.
+In June 2010, President Obama appointed Dawes and New Orleans Saints quarterback Drew Brees the co-chairs of the President's Council on Fitness, Sports and Nutrition.

 She provided commentary for Yahoo's coverage of the Beijing Olympics in 2008 and for the 2010 Winter Olympics.

-On October 28, 2010, Dawes was working for Yahoo Weekend News when she met with Center for Inquiry (CFI)'s investigative partner IIG to test Power Balance Bracelets for their claim that they improve balance, flexibility and strength.
-She states "The fact is, all athletes know that nothing can replace good old-fashioned hard work – practice, practice, practice...Can a silicone wristband with a hologram sticker really give you an added edge?"
-In the trial four bracelets were taped so no participant knew if the bracelet they were wearing contained the Power Balance hologram.
-One bracelet was the control with no hologram, another contained only a PEZ candy.
-From Wendy Hughes report "The claim was that if the hologram worked, the speed of the participants would increase, and it would show on the graph.
-But it didn't.
-Out of 64 heats, 16 participants using 4 bracelets in 4 random heats, the results were almost flat.
-The main result was that if there was any change, the familiarity with the course caused a slight increase in efficiency.
-The Pez didn't make a difference either."
-Dawes's conclusion is that superstition makes the Power Bracelet work.
+In 2010, Dawes wrote an article and produced a video for Yahoo Weekend News about Power Balance Bracelets, whose maker claimed that they improve balance, flexibility and strength.
+A 16-person trial found that the bracelets conveyed no advantage.

-Dawes appeared with gymnasts Nadia Comăneci and Simone Biles in a commercial for Tide called "The Evolution of Power" prior to the 2016 Summer Olympics.
+Dawes appeared with gymnasts Nadia Comăneci and Simone Biles in a commercial for Tide called "The Evolution of Power" before the 2016 Summer Olympics.

-She is set to guest star as herself with Gabby Douglas and Laurie Hernandez in the episode "A Perfect 10" of the second season of the Disney+ animated series The Proud Family: Louder and Prouder, judging a gymnastics competition.
+In 2022, she was to guest star as herself with Gabby Douglas and Laurie Hernandez in the episode "A Perfect 10" of the second season of the Disney+ animated series The Proud Family: Louder and Prouder, judging a gymnastics competition.